Bregman-Wasserstein divergence: geometry and applications: Primal and dual displacement interpolations

-We will demonstrate in Section \ref{sec:parallel.transport} that Definition \ref{def:primal.dual.displacement.interpolation} is consistent with the generalized dualistic geometry on $\mathcal{P}^{\infty}(M)$.
-Also, in Section \ref{sec:displacement.convexity} we will define and study primal and dual displacement convex functionals on $\mathcal{P}(M)$.
-Here, we show using $c$-convex geometry that the primal and dual displacement interpolations arise from linearly interpolating the Kantorovich potentials or, equivalently, interpolating particles along $c/c^*$-segments.
+We give an interpretation of Definition \ref{def:primal.dual.displacement.interpolation} using the {\it $c$-convex geometry} in optimal transport.
 For convenience, in this discussion we adopt the general notations of optimal transport as in \cite{V08}.
 Consider the Bregman cost

-on the primal domain $X$ (here $x$ and $y$ are independent variables).
+on the primal domain $\X$ (here $x$ and $y$ are independent variables).
 Let $c_x$ be the (Euclidean) gradient of $c$ with respect to $x$.
 Then for each $x$

-is injective in $y \in X$ since $\Omega$ is a regular Bregman generator.
+is injective in $y \in \X$ since $\Omega$ is a regular Bregman generator.
 In particular, $c$ satisfies the {\it twist condition} (which is not surprising since $c$ is equivalent to the quadratic cost upon a change of variables).
 Consider the {\it $c$-exponential map} $\cexp$ \cite[Definition 12.29]{V08} defined by the identity

 By a direct computation, we see that